 5 Natural Remedies for Sinus Headache Straight From Kitchen

 I thought of writing about natural remedies for sinus headache when, two weeks ago, a friend of mine suddenly started wheezing violently.
 Her eyes turned watery and she lost her consciousness.
 We were having a good laugh over something when I realized that she was blowing her nose unsuccessfully at repeated intervals.
 A few seconds later, she was visibly uncomfortable and complained of stuffiness in her nasal passage.
-While I managed to call her parents when she was gasping for breath, I did not realize that she was suffering from sinus infection.
+While I managed to call her parents when she was gasping for breath, I did not realize that she was suffering from the sinus infection.

 An ardent believer of Ayurveda, she later decided to cure sinusitis by following natural remedies.